-Wheatear can also be worked in a square.
+Single detached Wheatear stitch can also be worked in a square.
 In this sample I have worked 4 squares building up a pattern.
-You could easily add beads to the patterning as well.
+You could easily infill with other stitches such as satin stitch or add beads to build up the the patterning.